neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 * z80/68k communication doesn't work on real hardware

 ## TODO
+* Update ADPCM-A playback
+	1. Update note parsing
+	2. Instead than parsing notes from only bank
+* Check if FM playback works
+* Check if SSG playback works correctly
+* Implement ADPCM-B
 * Update MLM header parsing to allow banking
 	1. Implement Zone 3 banking using the bank stored in the MLM header (REMEMBER TO DELAY THIS SOMEHOW)
 	2. Implement Zone 2, 1 and 0 banking using the banks stored in the song headers (ALSO ADD A DELAY HERE)
-* Check if ADPCM-A playback works correctly
-* Check if FM playback works
-* Check if SSG playback works corretly
-* Implement ADPCM-B

 ## IDEAS
 * Add support for jingles (songs that can play while another song is playing)